 Lack of a sense of smell also can be dangerous.
 For example, you wouldn't be able to smell a gas leak or smoke from a fire.

 Many people lose some of their sense of smell or taste as they get older.
 But lack of the sense of smell is usually caused by an injury or a health problem.
 Anosmia can be short-term and get better when the health problem goes away.
 But sometimes it's permanent.

 A doctor diagnoses lack of the sense of smell with:

 Treatment depends on whether the cause is something that can get better on its own or be fixed.
 Your sense of smell should return if, for example, a cold that caused your loss of ability to smell gets better or if you stop taking a medicine that caused you to not be able to smell.

 If an injury, disease, or surgery caused damage to the nerves that control your sense of smell, you might not be able to smell again.
 Or your sense of smell might return, but it may be different than it was before.
 Sometimes the sense of smell will return on its own.

-ByHealthwise Staff Primary Medical Reviewer Adam Husney, MD - Family Medicine Specialist Medical Reviewer Charles M. Myer, III, MD - Otolaryngology
+ByHealthwise Staff Primary Medical Reviewer Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical Reviewer Charles M. Myer III, MD - Pediatrics, Otolaryngology

 Current as ofMay 4, 2017